langchain-ai/langgraph/docs/docs/concepts/index.md

 The following sections go into greater detail about how and why all of this works.

-## Graph Processing
+## Core Design

-Graph processing systems like LangGraph define arbitrary programs as vertices (`Node`'s in our case) and edges.
+At its core, LangGraph models agent workflows as state machines.
+You define the behavior of your agents using three key components:

+1. `State`: A shared data structure that represents the current snapshot of your application.
+It can be any Python type, but is typically a `TypedDict` or Pydantic `BaseModel`.

+2. `Nodes`: Python functions that encode the logic of your agents.
+They receive the current `State` as input, perform some computation or side-effect, and return an updated `State`.

+3. `Edges`: Control flow rules that determine which `Node` to execute next based on the current `State`.
+They can be conditional branches or fixed transitions.

+By composing `Nodes` and `Edges`, you can create complex, looping workflows that evolve the `State` over time.
+The real power, though, comes from how LangGraph manages that `State`.

-Nodes do the work.
-Edges tell what to do next.
+Or in short: *nodes do the work. edges tell what to do next*.

-While writing graphs poses a small learning curve, graph programming directly models the data and control flows needed for building advanced AI applications, making it easier to analyze, configure, and reliably build out your agent applications.

-LangGraph's underlying Pregel algorithm uses [message passing](https://en.wikipedia.org/wiki/Message_passing) to define a program.
+LangGraph's underlying graph algorithm uses [message passing](https://en.wikipedia.org/wiki/Message_passing) to define a general program.
 When a `Node` completes, it sends a message along one or more edges to other node(s).
 These nodes run their functions, pass the resulting messages to the next set of nodes, and on and on it goes.

-Pregel organizes actions into discrete "super-steps" that are all executed conceptually in parallel.
-Whenever the graph is run, all the nodes start in an `active` state.
-After each superstep, a node can vote to `halt`, by marking itself `inactive`.
+Inspired by [Pregel](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/), the program proceeds in discrete "super-steps" that are all executed conceptually in parallel.
+Whenever the graph is run, all the nodes start in an `inactive` state.
+Whenever an incoming edge (or "channel") receives a new message (state), the node becomes `active`, runs the function, and responds with updates.
+At the end of each superstep, each node votes to `halt` by marking itself as `inactive` if it has no more incoming messages.
 The graph terminates when all nodes are `inactive` and when no messages are in transit.

-[StateGraph](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.StateGraph) operates in a similar fashion.
-All nodes begin `inactive` and only become `active` when an incoming edge (or "channel") receives a new message.
-The target node(s) run their functions and then respond with updates, which are passed along the graph's edges.

-We will go through a full execution of a StateGraph later, but first we should cover some important concepts.
+We will go through a full execution of a StateGraph later, but first, lets explore these concepts in more detail.

 ## Nodes